 1981 — Our family has a new addition: the facility is the first school outside of the immediate area.
 Located in Mountain View on the edge of a park, infants to children aged four-years-old are in attendance.
 Mountain View Primary Plus is located in a facility that was formerly Cooper School in the Mountain View Elementary School District.
 The infant program is housed in two small buildings and the preschool-kindergarten program is housed in a large, center-pod type building.

 1984 — In September of 1984, West Valley Middle School welcomed students from fifth to eighth grade.
 Many of these students have been involved in Action Day Nursery and/or Primary Plus for a number of years.
 The middle school curriculum focuses on the unique needs of children ten-to-fourteen years of age.
 The staff has worked carefully to develop a total program that will encourage maximum growth both emotionally and intellectually.

-1985 — Primary Plus Saratoga campus moved to El Quito School and expanded to include an infant and toddler program, preschool and private classes for children enrolled in kindergarten through third grade.
+1985 — Primary Plus Saratoga campus moved to El Quito School on Bucknall Road and expanded to include an infant and toddler program, preschool and private classes for children enrolled in kindergarten through third grade.

 1989 — In April of 1989, Hansen Children’s Community opened in Saratoga.
 The school was formerly Hansen Elementary School in the Cupertino School District.
 The school was closed for ten years and needed to be fully renovated.
 Hansen served children aged 6-months to twelve-years.